-Every year, 20,000 foster children are forced off the foster care rolls and into the real world because they have turned 18 and are no longer eligible for the health benefits and life skills training the school or found jobs by their 18th birthday.
+Every year, 20,000 foster children are forced off the foster care rolls and into the real world because they have turned 18 and are no longer eligible for the health benefits and life skills training the program provides.

 Foster parents who care for a child after his or her 18th birthday no longer receive a stipend for this care.
 Although these youngsters may be technically adults, they often come from very troubled backgrounds and lack the skills essential to becoming self-reliant and productive adults.